 - Rosemary garlic herb butter—this involves unsalted butter, fresh garlic, salt and pepper, fresh rosemary and fresh sage.
 It packs a ton of flavor into the turkey breast!

-You could also use another fresh herb butter that you have on hand, though I’m partial to the one linked above.
+You could also use another fresh herb butter, like this Garlic Herb Butter, that you have on hand, though I’m partial to the one linked above.

 How to make Herb Butter Turkey Breast